conradopoole/TwilightLord-ESP32-16MB-docs/README.md

 - Plenty of capacitors added to guarantee stable power delivery to the ESP32.
 - D1 Mini and Mini32 pin compatible.
 9-pin rows used instead of 10-pin ones since WROOM-32E drops a few pins (connected to internal flash) so no need for 20 pins any longer.
 Skip the first pin (next to USB connector) if plugging it to a 10-pin header.
 - CP2104 USB-to-serial (USB to UART) controller with up to 2Mbits Baud rate.
 Write the WROOM flash in just over 10 seconds.
 - BOOT and RESET buttons.
-Most compact form factor dev boards only come with RESET button, not allowing you to enter bootloader mode by just pressing buttons.
+Most compact form factor dev boards only come with RESET button, not allowing you to enter bootloader download mode by just pressing buttons.
 - Autoprogram circuit included.
-Tools like esptool and ESPHome-Flasher can restart the ESP32 in bootloader mode for programming.
+Tools like esptool and ESPHome-Flasher can restart the ESP32 in bootloader download mode for programming.

 ### Useful environment configuration files